futakw/DensityAwareCalibration/README.md

 ## Structure of this repository
 - density_aware_calib.py: Our method is here.
-- utils: Some codes imported from other repos and modified.
+- utils: Some codes imported and modified from other repos.
     - Evaluation codes, ETS: from https://github.com/zhang64-llnl/Mix-n-Match-Calibration
     - SPL: from https://github.com/kartikgupta-at-anu/spline-calibration

 ## Note:
-features/ood_score, outputs (logits), labels from the classifier will be saved in the following structure, by running _extract_feature_and_knn_score.py_:
+features/ood_score, outputs (logits), labels from a classifier will be saved in the following structure, by running _extract_feature_and_knn_score.py_:
 ```
 - outputs
     - {dataset_name}